Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KPUcYM5lOac.md

 ### Transcript

-> oh oh i i we almost didn't have a stream where we didn't say this uh somebody asked about turrets and [ __ ] we're not gonna add any bass defense to the game ever there you go marv there's your uh 47th reference on the wiki or something
+> oh oh i i we almost didn't have a stream where we didn't say this, somebody asked about turrets and [ __ ] we're not gonna add any bass defense to the game ever there you go marv there's your, 47th reference on the wiki or something